richsalz/draft-rsalz-2418bis/draft-rsalz-2418bis.md

 # Acknowledgments
 {:numbered="false"}

 We gratefully acknowledge those who have contributed to the development of IETF RFC's and the processes that create both the content and documents.

-In particular, we thank Scott Bradner, the author of {{?RFC2418}}, and authors of all the documents that updated it.
+In particular, we thank Scott Bradner, the author of {{?RFC2026}}, and the authors of all the documents that updated it.

-We are grateful to the Secretariat for helping in getting all the sources of {{?RFC2418}} and the subsequent documents.
+We also thanks Sandy Ginoza of the Secretariat for sending all the original RFC sources.

 # Appendix:  Sample Working Group Charter
 {:numbered="false"}